shritej-koneru/Expense-Tracker-App/README.md

 ## 🛠️ Setup Instructions

 1. **Download and Install**
-   Download the APK file from [link to your APK] and install it on your Android device.
+   Download the APK file from [Here](https://github.com/shritej-koneru/Expense-Tracker-App/releases) and install it on your Android device.
 Ensure your device supports Android 6.0 or above.

 2. **First Time Setup**
    - Launch the app.